kpetersen/kpetersen.github.io/words/_posts/2011-10-25-remaining-friends.markdown

 : "It will look like it has buck teeth.
 That is final."

 Scott
 : "Fine.
 Then you're going to have a website with buck teeth.
-I'm doing the programming and I like it centered."
+I'm doing the programming, and I like it centered."

 Katie
 : "Fiiiinnnnneeeeee." (along with an exasperated sigh)